Let's transform lives together

 Clean water provides more time and stablity.
 Without the daily chore of gathering water, and the worry and strain of the health concerns from drinking dirty water, people have time to explore creative outlets.
 Kalahari dug a borehole at Chitungwiza Art Center in Zimbabwe, providing the artistic community with a safe, reliable water source.
 Artists use the water to sculpt awe-inspiring pieces that provide a source of income.
 In fact, Kalahari Resorts display millions of dollars worth of traditional African art throughout their authentically African-themed resorts.

-Todd Nelson, owner and CEO of Kalahari Resorts, always says, "there is never, nor will there ever be, a more beautiful place on Earth than Africa."
+Todd Nelson, owner and CEO of Kalahari Resorts, shares this with all his guests, "There is never, nor will there ever be, a more beautiful place on Earth than Africa."

 Join us in building a better, brighter world